 Aphids are a common garden pest that feeds on the plants as they suck the liquid out.
 These tiny colorful bugs cluster on stems and under leaves.
 They also drop sticky “honeydew” residue that attracts ants.
 The ants may even start farming the aphids for their honeydew.
 If you notice aphids, you can start by ordering some ladybugs and releasing them into the garden to act as natural predators.
 They can also be surprisingly easy to spray off the plants with a sharp stream of water.

-If there are quite a few aphids, consider using an organic insecticide such as Insecticidal Soap, Neem Oil Spray, or a specialty product like Captain Jack’s Dead Bug Brew to eradicate the pests.
-Most organic sprays can be reapplied on a regular basis to ensure the eradication of the pests.
+If there are quite a few aphids, consider using an organic insecticide.
+Most organic sprays can be reapplied regularly to ensure the eradication of pests.

 Parasitic Nematodes are another common garden pest for tomatoes, especially in warm climates.
 These microscopic worms live in the soil and damage the roots, leading to wilted or stunted plants.
 Start by avoiding planting tomatoes at all in infected soil.
 Use grow bags or large containers filled with fresh potting mix.
-You can also plant ‘Nema-Gone’ Marigolds around the tomatoes as they have been proven to kill nematodes in the soil.
-Also, try planting a green manure cover crop during the off-season, and be sure to rotate garden beds each year.
+You can also plant a green manure cover crop during the off-season, and be sure to rotate garden beds each year.

 Wilt diseases are fungal or bacterial diseases that cause the tomato plant to wilt with little warning.
 This is caused by harmful soil-borne bacteria or fungi that attack the roots.
 Fusarium wilt and Verticillium wilt are of particular concern.
 Rotate plants, give plants lots of space, apply copper fungicide, and remove/destroy infected plant debris immediately.